The Bard in the park: (L-R) Alicia Charles (Olivia), Jennifer Rhodes (Maria) and Amy Downham (Viola) in a scene from Twelfth Night at Brockwell Park

 Simple staging: The simple set leaves the focus on the actors and The Bard’s brilliant script

 Providing a hilarious subplot is Olivia’s drunken uncle Sir Toby Belch (Anthony Glennon), who spends his time drinking and making mischief with his niece’s gentlewoman Maria (Jennifer Rhodes), Sir Andrew Aghecheek (Andrew Pepper) and court jester Feste (Morgan Philpott).
 They end up targeting Olivia’s steward Malvolio (Philip Childs) in a bid to amuse themselves, causing much discomfort for Olivia.

 The play was divided into two acts, which moved very swiftly.
 Unlike with some other Shakespeare productions, it was easy to keep up and the audience were frequently in hysterics as the chaos unfolded.
 While I found the cast all excellent, Pepper’s Andrew and Childs’ portrayal of the ‘most notoriously abused’ Malvolio were particularly entertaining.
 On a warm summer night, the intimate setting was relaxing and quaint.
 I can highly recommend the production, so check it out before it closes.

 - The Attic Theatre Co & Sixteenfeet production of Twelfth Night or What You Will Run runs from July 3 – 14 just beside Brockwell Hall at Brockwell Park, Herne Hill.
 Evening performances nightly 7.15pm, matinee performances 2.30pm (July 11) and 4pm (July 13).
 Tickets: £10-£17.
-Nearest train: Herne Hill (10 minutes from Victoria or Blackfriars).
-For more information and tickets, visit the Twelfth Night website.
+Nearest station: Herne Hill (10 minutes from Victoria or Blackfriars).
+For more information and tickets, visit the Twelfth Night website